hongwai1920/Introduction-to-Linear-Regression/README.md

 # Machine Learning Algorithms
 This repository contains all my implemented machine learning algorithms to understand their theoretical framework.

-## Introduction to Linear Regression.ipynb
+## Linear Regression
-This notebook introduces linear regression mathematically and uses Python to check the 5 assumptions using statsmodel.
+This folder contains all my personal project using linear regression model.

 ## K Nearest Neighbor Image Classifier
-This folder contains introduction and implementation of k Nearest Neighbor using Python.
+This folder contains introduction and implementation of k Nearest Neighbor using jupyter notebook.
-Its purpose is to classify images.
+We build a k nearest neighbor image classifier from scratch to understand its underlying working mechanisms.
-We train and test it on CIFAR-10 image dataset
+Then We train and test it on CIFAR-10 image dataset to determine its accuracy.